The Road Forward

 Requesting a Statewide Assessment Waiver

 The Administration recognizes that amid the severe disruptions caused by COVID-19, statewide assessments will detract from schools’ efforts to focus on students’ social-emotional health, wellness, and individualized academic and behavioral supports.
-Therefore, the DOE is making available for public comment a request to the USED to waive federal requirements to administer statewide assessments this spring, including the New Jersey Student Learning Assessment, ACCESS for ELLs, and the Dynamic Learning Maps alternate assessment for students with the most significant intellectual disabilities.
+Therefore, the DOE is making a request to the USED to waive federal requirements to administer statewide assessments this spring, including the New Jersey Student Learning Assessment, ACCESS for ELLs, and the Dynamic Learning Maps alternate assessment for students with the most significant intellectual disabilities.
 The waiver request also addresses federal requirements regarding the use of statewide assessments in federal accountability systems.
 If USED approves this waiver request, the spring 2021 administration of the statewide assessments will be canceled.

 Evaluating and Ensuring Student Readiness